 Structurally our body is made of a cells, each having a specific function.
 Grouped together into tissues which can be again differentiated by function.
 What is common to all cells is their outer layer, or cell wall.
 The cell’s phospholipid structure helps maintain the cell’s inner environment from its surrounding extracellular state.
-The cell wall has a particular property where its structure is a balance between rigidity and fluidity.
-This enables it to respond to the influence of hormones and other substances that need to enter the cell or influence its metabolism.
+The cell wall has a particular property where within its structure there is a balance between rigidity and fluidity.
+This enables it to respond to the influence of hormones and other substances that need to enter the cell to influence its metabolism.

-- Obesity as well as placing more stress upon the body, can also play a significant role in reducing the effectiveness of various hormones and can therefore have systemic effects throughout the body.
+- Obesity as well as placing more stress upon the body can also play a significant role in reducing the effectiveness of various hormones.

 - Menopause and general ageing can effect bone density.
 A more sedentary life can lead to a reduction of muscle and will have a significant impact upon the body.

 The muscular-skeletal system is dependent upon various nutrients to enable it to build strong and healthy bones and muscles.
 This is particularly true during development.
 During this period bone density is established through a combination of diet and exercise.
 In later years bone density plays an important role in preventing conditions such as osteoporosis.
 Similarly with muscle, exercise and good nutrition can help to maintain and build muscle strength.
 Conversely lack of use through immobility can lead to the atrophying of the muscle.
 Muscles also helps the bone to maintain good posture.